sazanrjb/express-cli/README.md

 ```

-Suggestions and PRs are welcomed!
+Suggestion and PRs are welcomed!